nautobot/nautobot-app-secrets-providers/README.md

 #### AWS

-AWS Secrets Manager and System Manager Parameter Store are supported.

-The AWS Secrets Manager and Parameter Store providers require the `boto3` library.
+AWS Secrets Manager and Systems Manager Parameter Store are supported.
+Both providers require the `boto3` library.
 This can be easily installed along with the plugin using the following command:

 ```no-highlight
 pip install nautobot-secrets-providers[aws]